-Assistant Professor in Residence
+Associate Professor in Residence

-Director, Connecticut Writing Project
+Director of Connecticut Writing Project

-Assistant Professor in Residence; Director of Connecticut Writing Project and Assistant Coordinator of Early College Experience English.
-Affiliate Faculty in Curriculum and Instruction, Neag School of Education.
+Jason Courtmanche is an Associate Professor of English in Residence, the Director of the Connecticut Writing Project, and the Assistant Coordinator of Early College Experience English, at UConn, Storrs.
+Courtmanche is also an Affiliate Faculty member in Curriculum and Instruction at the Neag School of Education.
 Courtmanche’s most recent research includes:

 - With Tom Deans.
 “How Developing a Network of Secondary School Writing Centers Can Enrich University Writing Programs.”
 WPA: Writing Program Administration Spring 2019.

 - “Why Read?
 A Defense of Reading and the Humanities in a STEM-Centric Era.”
 Deep Reading: Teaching Reading in the Writing Classroom.
 Urbana: NCTE, 2017.

 - “High School-College Partnerships and the Teaching of Nathaniel Hawthorne.”
 Nathaniel Hawthorne in the College Classroom.
 Brooklyn: AMS, 2016.

 - “Race Adrift.”
 What Does It Mean To Be White in America?
 New York: 2 Leaf Press, 2016.

 - Rhetoric and Composition (The Teaching of Writing)

 - Teacher Education (Literacy, Pedagogy, and Professional Development)